Publié: 13 Juil 2021

-The 73rd meeting of the CITES Standing Committee will be held online from 5 to 7 May 2021.
+The 73rd Meeting of the CITES Standing Committee took place online on 5-7 May 2021.

 In view of the sanitary situation associated with the COVID-19 pandemic, France and the International Union for Conservation of Nature (IUCN) have decided to postpone the IUCN World Conservation Congress, which was to be held in January 2021 in Marseille.
-The IUCN World Conservation Congress 2020 will now take place from 3 to 11 September 2021 in Marseille.
+The IUCN World Conservation Congress 2020 will now take place on 3-11 September 2021 in Marseille.

 Minamata Convention on Mercury

-The Government of Indonesia will host the fourth meeting of the Conference of the Parties to the Minamata Convention.
-As the Indonesian Government will not allow large-scale gatherings, including an international conference, until the end of 2021 due to the travel and social distancing restrictions introduced in response to the pandemic, the COP Bureau decided to organize COP-4 in two segments: a first segment to be conducted online within the period of 1 to 5 November 2021 and a second segment to be conducted in-person in the first quarter of 2022 in Bali, Indonesia.
+The Government of Indonesia will host the 4th Meeting of the Conference of the Parties to the Minamata Convention.
+As the Indonesian Government will not allow large-scale gatherings, including an international conference, until the end of 2021 due to the travel and social distancing restrictions introduced in response to the pandemic, the COP Bureau decided to organize COP-4 in two segments: online on 1-5 November 2021 and in-person in the first quarter of 2022 in Bali, Indonesia.